Grade Level: 5 (4-6)

 Clean air contains only the gases and water vapor needed to keep the Earth's environment healthy.
 Pollutants are substances, or even energy, that contaminate our air and harm living things (and some non-living ones, too).
 A high concentration of pollutants in the air is called air pollution.

 There are literally hundreds of pollutants that float around in the air that we breathe.
 Some come from natural sources, but most come from human activity.
-Air pollutants consist of numerous particulates, fibers, mists, molds, bacteria and gases.
+Air pollutants consist of numerous particulates, fibers, mists, molds, bacteria, and gases.
 They are found outdoors and indoors.
 Climatic conditions and emission sources dictate the magnitude and variety of air pollutants found outdoors.
 Most major air pollutants are invisible, but large amounts of them can be seen as smog when they are concentrated in areas such as cities.
-(See Air Pollution Unit, Lessons 2 and 3, for details about visible and invisible air pollutants.)
+(See the lessons Visible Air Pollution and Invisible Air Pollution, for details about visible and invisible air pollutants.)

 Indoor air pollution is becoming a large concern for environmental engineers because the majority of the public's time is spent indoors.
-Indoor air pollutants include: pesticides, dust, fibers, furnishings, radon, fungi, chemicals, cleaning supplies and animal dander.
-(Refer to Air Pollution Unit, Lesson 9, for more information.)
+Indoor air pollutants include: pesticides, dust, fibers, furnishings, radon, fungi, chemicals, cleaning supplies, and animal dander.
+(Refer to the I've Gotta Get Some Air for more information.)

 Some people also consider sound pollution a type of air pollution because sound waves travel through the air.
 Outdoor sources include loud jet engines, construction equipment, huge trucks and other forms of transportation, etc. Indoor sources include music, TVs, mixers, dishwashers, washing machines, etc. Bright outdoor lights are also considered a source of air pollution, especially to astronomers.